bnikolaus/CurseOfStrahdNotes/README.md

 Please extend the finest hospitality Barovia has to offer to the companions who have this letter.
-Your lord expect you will treat them with the highest regard and equip them with whatever they so desire for which I will reimburse at twice the rate.
+Your lord expect you will treat them with the highest regard and equip them with whatever they so desire for which I will reimburse at four times the rate.
+My business with these travellers is a private matter matter and your discretion is advised.

-The penalty for not honoring my wishes and accomodating these traveler's will be dealt with extreme prudence.
+The penalty for not honoring your Lords wishes will have dire consequences.

 Your dread lord and master,
 Strahd von Zarovich